 Nobody can predict the future, but we can certainly be prepared to tackle it by planning our finances and saving on the right investment options in India.
 The COVID-19 pandemic has taught the valuable lesson of savings, as it can only help us overcome the uncertainty of life.

 Investment options in India can be classified as short-term and long-term.
 Short-term investments can be made for shorter tenors of a year or two.
 It could be used to buy jewelry or a bike/ car or laptop or plan your holiday or anything that you might require soon.
 There are several lucrative 1-year investment plans that can help you make some quick returns.
 If you are investing for more than 5 years, it can be classified as long-term investments.
 It also means that you won’t be requiring those funds until the need arises.
 You could also consider re-investing your short-term investment gains, which can help contribute to your future.

-List of 9 Best Short Term Investment Plans in India for 2021
+List of 9 Best Short Term Investment Plans in India 2021 for High Returns

 - Recurring Deposits (RD)

 - Corporate Deposits (CD)